Building trust across cultures is essential for establishing successful business relationships.

-Understanding how to build – and maintain – trust is vital to business success.
+Understanding how to build and maintain trust across cultures is vital to business success.

 Here are 11 tips on building trust across cultures:

 1. Understand networking

 In China, business is based on guanxi, or on a network of contacts and relationships.
 It is essential to build a rapport with your counterparts, through getting-to-know-you meetings, hospitality and conversation that extends beyond business.
 An introduction from a trusted member of the network is ideal; this intermediary will help to establish trust on the part of the Chinese by association.
-In Arab cultures, too, a mutual contract who can make an introduction is an important step towards building trust.
+In Arab cultures, too, a mutual contract that can make an introduction is an important step towards building trust.